spdx/spdx-spec/README.md

 `spdx/spdx-spec` repository and a model which is generated from Markdown files in the `spdx/spdx-3-model` repository.

-Note: The model Markdown files in the `spdx/spdx-3-model` repository use a constrained format.
-Only a limited set of headings are allowed for processing by the spec-parser.
+Note: The model files in the `spdx/spdx-3-model` repository use a constrained format of Markdown.
+Only a limited set of headings are allowed to be processed by the spec-parser.

 ## Building the specification